Britain Is Preparing For a ‘No Deal’ Brexit. Here’s What That Means

-On Friday, Mark Carney, the governor of the Bank of England called the level of risk “uncomfortably high.”
-On Sunday, Britain’s international trade secretary Liam Fox – a prominent ‘Brexiteer’ – said that Britain leaving with no deal was the most likely scenario.

-If no deal is reached, Britain would withdraw from the E.U. on March 29, 2019 without any of the trade, customs and regulatory measures May’s government is currently negotiating to smooth Britain’s transition.
-At the end of August, the U.K. government will release detailed guidance to businesses on what will happen if the country crashes out of the E.U.
-But already, business lobby groups are warning there could be chaos at the border, uncertainty over citizens’ rights and possibly even food and medicine shortages.
+If lawmakers fail to agree on a deal, Britain would withdraw from the E.U. on Oct.
+31 without any of the trade, customs and regulatory measures designed to smooth Britain’s transition.

+Johnson’s government has pledged £2.1 billion ($2.57 billion) to plan for a such a “no deal” scenario.

-So what is a ‘no deal’ Brexit, how likely is it, and what would it mean for Britain?
+So what is a “no deal” Brexit, how likely is it, and what would it mean for Britain?

-Why does Britain need a deal?
+Does Britain need a deal?

 Britain’s economy is closely tied to the E.U.’s.
 The bloc is Britain’s biggest trading partner, accounting for 44% of all U.K. exports.
 As a member state, Britain can trade with other members unburdened by customs checks or tariffs.
 Common regulations mean goods do not have to be examined when they cross borders.
 But when Britain leaves, those things will change.

-To decide just how, May is currently negotiating a deal with Brussels on Britain’s exit terms.
-Those negotiations started in March 2017, when May set the clock ticking by triggering Article 50, a never-before tested legal instrument that gave Britain exactly two years to negotiate a deal before its exit date.

-May has already secured a 21-month ‘transition period’ as part of the negotiations, giving Britain time to pursue free trade deals with other countries around the world while still being able to trade with Europe.
-But if British lawmakers or more than seven E.U. countries reject whatever deal the U.K. forges with European negotiators, that transition period will not come into place — and Britain will face an uncertain future from March 29 next year.
+May secured a 21-month ‘transition period’ as part of the negotiations, giving Britain time to pursue free trade deals with other countries around the world while still being able to trade seamlessly with Europe.
+But three times, British lawmakers rejected the deal May forged with European negotiators.

-There’s little more than seven months to go until that day.
-But really, May has even less time.
-Negotiators are eyeing this October – less than three months away – as the date by which a deal must be finalized to give lawmakers in the U.K. and Europe enough time to ratify the deal.
-To make things even more difficult, Britain’s parliament is currently out for the summer vacation.
+In short, it means the transition period May negotiated will not come into place — and Britain will face an uncertain future from Oct.
+31.

+Without a deal, U.K. trucks arriving from the E.U. will face customs checks the day after Oct.
+31. It might mean exports from the U.K. are subjected to stricter examinations at ports, to check they comply with strict E.U. regulations.
+The increased costs to companies will almost certainly mean lines at ports, shortages in shops and raised prices across the board.

 Why are some lawmakers advocating leaving without a deal?

-In July, Theresa May attempted to overcome divides within her cabinet by hammering out a plan that would please all sides.
-However the proposal featured closer alignment with E.U. than many of the ‘Brexiteers’ liked, and both Boris Johnson, then Foreign Secretary, and Brexit Secretary David Davis resigned over May’s plan.
+In the 2016 Brexit referendum, and in the most recent U.K. election in 2017, no party campaigned to leave the E.U. without a deal.

+But today, Johnson is advocating leaving on Oct.
+31 “do or die,” or in other words, with or without a deal.
+He and his allies have said that one Brexit delay (the U.K. was initially scheduled to leave on March 29) is enough, and that it would amount to a betrayal of the public if it happened again.

-Euroskeptic lawmakers say that instead of accepting May’s softer version of Brexit, Britain could simply walk away without a deal at all.
+He maintains that he would prefer to strike a deal with the E.U., but many of his allies say that Britain could simply walk away without a deal at all.
 The result of that would be reverting to World Trade Organization (WTO) rules – those that govern international trade in the absence of bilateral or multilateral deals.

 Critics say that Britain would be the only large country in the world to trade with the E.U. on WTO rules, and warn that it would introduce huge uncertainty for businesses.
 One study found U.K. trade with the E.U. solely on WTO rules would fall by 40% in ten years.
 “I think the Brexiteers assume there’s a whole bunch of rules out there which we can immediately default to,” says Tim Bale, a professor of politics at Queen Mary, University of London.
 “Whereas in fact, those rules are rather more negotiable.”